How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 Use a second, dry cloth to scrub at the glue stains once they are wet with acetone.
 It may take several applications before the glue begins to weaken.
 Eventually, the stains will come off.

-You don’t want residual acetone to sit on the floor, as it will ruin the wood.
-Take a third, clean mopping pad and wipe until the floor is completely clean.
+You don't want residual acetone sitting on the floor, as it will damage the wood.
+Take a third, clean cloth and wipe until the floor is completely clean.

 And that's how to remove adhesive from laminate flooring!